AP-Skill-Development-Corporation/GIST-AIML-Django/README.md

   - HttpResponse with html structure
   - HttpResponse with html structure and Internal styling
   - HttpResponse with Javascript
-  - Template Folder creation and accessing of .html file
+  - Templates Folder creation and accessing of .html file
   - Overview of MVC and MVT Design Pattern